SDMA case study: Mary Jane

 Breed: Leavitt bulldog

 Mary Jane had just moved into the area and had come in for a checkup and to see how her kidney disease was doing.

 Mary Jane was diagnosed with kidney disease by her former veterinarian when she presented for an ovariohysterectomy at 1 year of age.
-At the time, Mary Jane’s owners were informed that she would likely not live very long, as she was being diagnosed so early in her life.
+At the time, Mary Jane’s owners were informed that she would likely not live very long, as she was being diagnosed with kidney disease so early in her life.
 The owners reported that Mary Jane appeared to be a happy and healthy dog aside from her diagnosis of kidney disease and noted normal thirst and urination, without urinary accidents or the need to go out at nighttime.

 The implications of an incomplete patient workup given today’s diagnostic capabilities:

 - Better information should yield better patient outcomes and more appropriate pet owner conversations.
 Innovations in diagnostics afford us the opportunity to more specifically identify disease conditions, investigate underlying causes and complications, and plan treatment and follow-up supportive care.